harveyjing/api-comparison/docs/prd.md

-In this project, just a script to compair the REST apis between the old service and new.
+In this project, the goal is just to compare the REST apis between the legacy and nextgen.
-The services are deployed and existed.
-The apis are copied from Chrome DevTools and saved at `materials/`.
+The apis requests and responses are copied from Chrome DevTools and saved at `materials/`.